Contact Hours2 Hours

 - Describe the abnormal responses to increased workload for heart rate, blood pressure, respiratory rate and oxygen saturation.

-- Know when to terminate exercise
+- Explain when to terminate exercise

-- Understand how to define and test for orthostatic hypotension
+- Define and test for orthostatic hypotension

 Approved in my State?